-Green caterpillars are like monarch butterflies, beautiful, and friendly.
+Green caterpillars are like monarch butterflies, beautiful and friendly.
 Green caterpillars eat various types of green leaves for nutrition and energy to grow and hatch into butterflies.
 Just like any other species, there are various kinds of green caterpillars.
-Let’s get a glimpse as to the various kinds and learn a little more about them.
+Let’s get a glimpse into the various kinds and learn a little more about them.

 Manduca quinquemaculata is one of the most stunning caterpillars people have seen in their own gardens or nurseries.
 The Tomato Hornworm Caterpillar lives off a diet of tomato plant leaves, vines, and fruit – hence its name.